EURO GOVT-Bunds slip, unresolved debt crisis to limit falls

 By William James

-Italian 10-year bonds last yielded 6.94 percent, 2 basis points higher on the day.
+Italian 10-year bonds last yielded 6.90 percent, slightly lower on the day.

 Markets will be watching to see if banks use a huge 489 billion euro injection of three-year loans from the European Central Bank to buy Italian and other lower-rated debt, or continue to deposit the cash at the ECB and pay their own debts.

+Germany and France will sell 2012's first bonds this week, with market participants pointing to the 13 billion euros of supply as another factor weighing on top-rated debt.

-Ahead of Thursday's bond auction, the French/German 10-year yield spread widened by as much as 7 basis points to 141 bps, reaching its widest since Dec.
+Ahead of the supply, the French/German 10-year yield spread widened 6 basis points to 140 bps, its widest since Dec.
 8.

-France's triple-A credit rating is seen as one of the most vulnerable among euro zone states and its bonds could suffer if rating agency Standard and Poor's follows through on its warning over the ratings of all the currency bloc's sovereign.

-Similarly at risk of rising yields was Spain after it unveiled a larger-than-expected budget deficit, threatening to take the shine off the recent good performance of its bonds.
+The real supply crunch begins next week with Spain and Italy - the two countries at the forefront of concerns about the region's ability to escape its debt problems - both due to issue bonds.

-Spanish debt has outperformed Italian paper on the perception it poses less of a systemic risk to the currency bloc, and has less demanding refinancing needs in 2012.
-But a grim outlook for the country's public finances may see that outperformance reversed.
+Spanish debt has outperformed Italian paper on the perception that it poses less of a systemic risk to the currency bloc, and has less demanding refinancing needs in 2012.
+But, after unveiling a larger than expected budget deficit and a grim outlook, that outperformance could be reversed.

 "You could argue that Spain's done too well, with talk of a deficit above 8 percent of GDP.
 We're looking to be short Spain from here," a trader said.